 Step 3: Get Lubed

 Not that kind of lube.
-“I recommend using a shave butter rather than a shaving cream,” Mari says.
+“I recommend using a Shave Butter rather than a cream,” Mari says.
 “That way, you can see exactly what you’re doing down there.”
 This is especially important when you’re wet shaving your extra naughty parts, since they’re particularly prone to nicks and cuts, and therefore need extra protection.